Natsume & Natsume: Manga

-Written and illustrated by Shunsuke Sorato, Natsume & Natsume began serialization on the Pixiv Comic website under Micro Magazine's Comic Elmo label on June 30, 2020.
-Its chapters have been collected into ten wideban volumes as of May 2025.
+Written and illustrated by Shunsuke Sorato, Natsume & Natsume was serialized on the Pixiv Comic website under Micro Magazine's Comic Elmo label from June 30, 2020 to April 22, 2025.
+Its chapters were compiled into ten tankōbon volumes released from December 10, 2020 to May 10, 2025.

-During their panel at Anime NYC 2022 panel, KiraKira Media announced that they had licensed the series and added it to their Azuki manga service on December 2, 2022.
+During their panel at Anime NYC 2022, KiraKira Media announced that they had licensed the series and added it to their Azuki manga service on December 2, 2022.
 During their panel at Anime Expo 2023, KiraKira Media announced that they would begin releasing ebook volumes of the series on August 25, 2023.

+A sequel, titled Natsume & Natsume: more Perfume, began serialization on the same website on July 29, 2025.
+The sequel's chapters have been collected into two tankōbon volumes as of September 2026.
+During their panel at Anime Expo 2026, KiraKira Media announced that they had also licensed the sequel and will add it to their Omoi manga service in the near future.